 Parks and Playfields: Residents are invited to utilize public parks for activities such as walking, biking, hiking, or running.
 Use of our playfields for organized sports will follow guidance from PHMDC.

-- The following park shelters will be opened for public use on June 15.
-PHMDC Forward Dane plan restricts group size to a maximum of 100 people.
+- The following park shelters will be opened for public use on June 15 and will close on Sunday, October 4.
+PHMDC Forward Dane plan restricts group size to a maximum of 25 people.
 Social distancing is recommended.